consiler/dialogsite/README.md

 *Figure out non-scrollspy page, make sure it also supports having and not having a hero image.
 *Figure out what to display when someone clicks on a top level primary nav element.
 *Build multi-depth scrollspy menu
+*investigate whether old intro presentation is to be adapted for the new website *change style of no hero header for pages

 Plugins that are NOT enabled as of 8/29/2013
 ===